 ClearCorrect supports the treatment of Class II and Class III correction through the use of button and slit cutouts in the aligners.
 There are two ways you can get cutouts made in your ClearCorrect aligners:

-- Pre-made: You can request pre-made cutouts in your aligners during case submission, by asking for cutouts in the "Additional Information" section of the prescription form in the ClearCorrect Doctor Portal.
+- Pre-made: You can request pre-made cutouts in your aligners during case submission, by indicating in the prescription form on Step 3 when selecting the Bite Classification or the Dental Conditions, or by asking for custom cutout placement in the "Additional Information" section of the prescription form in the ClearCorrect Doctor Portal.

 - In-house: If you own your own button and slit pliers, and you and your staff are properly trained and feel confident in placing the cutouts yourself, you can make the cutouts directly to your ClearCorrect aligners.